-Ludington is a harbor town bordered by one of my favorite great lakes, Lake Michigan!
-This adorable town sits on the west side of the state (Michiganders: right by the pinky knuckle) – and is just a 4 hour drive from Detroit or Chicago, which is great for weekend trips.
-The town draws visitors year round (despite the bitter winter Michigan is infamous for) with a ton of recreation activities and adventures.
+Ludington State Park in Michigan is located in the harbor town Ludington, and bordered by one of my favorite great lakes, Lake Michigan!
+This adorable town sits on the west side of the state (Michiganders: right by the pinky knuckle) – and is just a 4-hour drive from Detroit or Chicago, which is great for weekend trips.
+The town draws visitors year-round (despite the bitter winter Michigan is infamous for) with a ton of recreation activities and adventures.

-An easy 3.6 mile round trip hike brings you to Michigan’s tallest and most iconic lighthouse-Big Sable Point Lighthouse.
+An easy 3.6-mile round trip hike brings you to Michigan’s tallest and most iconic lighthouse-Big Sable Point Lighthouse.
 Not up for the hike?
-Take a walk down the breakwall leading out to the North Breakwater Light instead.
+Take a walk down the break wall leading out to the North Breakwater Light instead.

-This is Michigan, so I understand “water” is pretty ambiguous.
-First there’s Lake Michigan- whose turquoise blue waters make you feel like you’re on a tropical island (except way more cold- even in July/August the water temperature will only reach highs of 60-65 F.) If you’re looking for something a little warmer- head 4 miles north of Ludington over to Hamlin Lake.
+This is Michigan, so I understand the word “water” is pretty ambiguous.
+First there’s Lake Michigan- whose turquoise blue waters make you feel like you’re on a tropical island except for way colder- even in July/August the water temperature will only reach highs of 60-65 F. If you’re looking for something a little warmer- head 4 miles north of Ludington over to Hamlin Lake.
 This inland lake is 12 miles long!
 So you can hang out at the beach, go boating, or picnic without feeling crowded.

 Go burn your picnic calories off and get some exercise!
 There’s a Canoe Trail that starts at Hamlin beach where you can bring kayaks to.
 The trail is around 4 miles, and you can canoe or kayak through marshland to check out the wildlife or towards Lost Lake where you can explore some small islands.
 For those who just want to spend their time relaxing and not paddling- there’s tubing down the Sable River (Expert Level: bring a floating cooler full of adult beverages).